-23 6.3.2.1.3 Integrated response options based on land management of soils
+6.4.2.1.3 Integrated response options based on land management of soils

 Soil organic carbon increase is promoted as an action for climate change adaptation.
-Since increasing soil organic matter content is a measure to address land degradation (see Section 6.2.1), and restoring degraded land helps to improve resilience to climate change, soil carbon increase is an important option for climate change adaptation.
-With around 120 thousand km lost to degradation every year, and over 3.2 billion people negatively impacted by land degradation globally (IPBES 2018), practices designed to increase soil organic carbon have a large potential to address adaptation challenges (Table 6.23).
+Since increasing soil organic matter content is a measure to address land degradation (see Section 6.3.1), and restoring degraded land helps to improve resilience to climate change, soil carbon increase is an important option for climate change adaptation.
+With around 120 thousand km2 lost to degradation every year,

-31 Since soil erosion control prevents land degradation and desertification, it improves the resilience of

-32 agriculture to climate change and increases food production (Lal 1998; IPBES 2018), though the

-33 global number of people benefiting from improved resilience to climate change has not been reported

-- in the literature.
-Using figures from (FAO et al. 2015), Scholes et al. (2018) estimates that land losses due to erosion are equivalent to 1.5 Mkm of land used for crop production to 2050, or 45 thousand km yr-1 (Foley et al. 2011).
-Control of soil erosion (water and wind) could benefit 11 Mkm of degraded land (Lal 2014), and improve the resilience of at least some of the 3.2 billion people affected by land degradation (IPBES 2018), suggesting positive impacts on adaptation.
-Management of - 7 to loss under climate extremes, thereby increasing resilience to climate change (Garbrecht et al. 2015).

-8 Prevention and/or reversion of topsoil salinisation may require a combined management of 9 groundwater, irrigation techniques, drainage, mulching and vegetation, with all of these considered 10 relevant for adaptation (Qadir et al. 2013; UNCTAD 2011; Dagar et al. 2016b).
-Taking into account 11 the widespread diffusion of salinity problems, many people can benefit from its implementation by 12 farmers.
-The relation between compaction prevention and/or reversion and climate adaption is less 13 evident, and can be related to better hydrological soil functioning (Chamen et al. 2015; Epron et al. 14 2016; Tullberg et al. 2018b).

-- 15 Biochar has potential to benefit climate adaptation by improving the resilience of food crop - production systems to future climate change by increasing yield in some regions and improving water - 17 holding capacity (Chapter 2; Section 6.4; Woolf et al. 2010; Sohi 2012).
-By increasing yield by 25% - 18 in the tropics (Jeffery et al. 2017), this could increase food production for 3.2 billion people affected - by land degradation (IPBES 2018), thereby potentially improving their resilience to climate change - 20 shocks (Table 6.23).
-A requirement for large areas of land to provide feedstock for biochar could - 21 adversely impact adaptation, though the impact has not been quantified globally.

-Table 6.23 summarises the potentials for adaptation for soil-based response options, with confidence estimates based on the thresholds outlined in Table 6.53 in section 6.3.6, and indicative (not exhaustive) references upon which the evidence in based.
+- 1 and over 3.2 billion people negatively impacted by land degradation globally (IPBES 2018), practices - 2 designed to increase soil organic carbon have a large potential to address adaptation challenges (Table - 3 6.23). - 4 Since soil erosion control prevents land degradation and desertification, it improves the resilience of - 5 agriculture to climate change and increases food production (Lal 1998; IPBES 2018), though the - 6 global number of people benefiting from improved resilience to climate change has not been reported - in the literature.
+Using figures from (FAO et al. 2015), Scholes et al. (2018) estimates that land losses 7 - due to erosion are equivalent to 1.5 Mkm2 of land used for crop production to 2050, or 45 thousand 8 - km2 yr-1 (Foley et al. 2011).
+Control of soil erosion (water and wind) could benefit 11 Mkm2 of 9 - degraded land (Lal 2014), and improve the resilience of at least some of the 3.2 billion people affected - 10 - 11 by land degradation (IPBES 2018), suggesting positive impacts on adaptation.
+Management of - 12 erosion is an important climate change adaptation measure, since it reduces the vulnerability of soils - 13 to loss under climate extremes, thereby increasing resilience to climate change (Garbrecht et al. 2015). - 14 Prevention and/or reversion of topsoil salinisation may require a combined management of - 15 groundwater, irrigation techniques, drainage, mulching and vegetation, with all of these considered - 16 relevant for adaptation (Qadir et al. 2013; UNCTAD 2011; Dagar et al. 2016b).
+Taking into account - 17 the widespread diffusion of salinity problems, many people can benefit from its implementation by - 18 farmers.
+The relation between compaction prevention and/or reversion and climate adaption is less - 19 evident, and can be related to better hydrological soil functioning (Chamen et al. 2015; Epron et al. - 20 2016; Tullberg et al. 2018b). - 21 Biochar has potential to benefit climate adaptation by improving the resilience of food crop - 22 production systems to future climate change by increasing yield in some regions and improving water - holding capacity (Chapter 2; Section 6.5; Woolf et al. 2010; Sohi 2012).
+By increasing yield by 25% 23 - 24 in the tropics (Jeffery et al. 2017), this could increase food production for 3.2 billion people affected - 25 by land degradation (IPBES 2018), thereby potentially improving their resilience to climate change - 26 shocks (Table 6.23).
+A requirement for large areas of land to provide feedstock for biochar could - 27 adversely impact adaptation, though the impact has not been quantified globally. - 28 Table 6.23 summarises the potentials for adaptation for soil-based response options, with confidence - 29 estimates based on the thresholds outlined in Table 6.53 in section 6.4.6, and indicative (not - 30 exhaustive) references upon which the evidence in based.